Fiseha-Amine/R-Bootcamp/readMe.txt

 The second dataset includes the number of residents in the cantons and gets joined to the first one.
 After data preparation the graphical analysis is done.

-Herefore there are 6 aims to get answered in the following analysis:
+Herefore there are 5 aims to get answered in the following analysis:
-1. Analyze the price in relation to geography and per canton
+1. Analyze the rental price in relation to living space
-2. Analyze of Price in Relation to Apartment Area
-3. Show what types of apartments are mostly available
+2. Analyze per canton what types of apartments are mostly available
-3. Show where are most apartments available (im Verhältnis zur Gemeindgrösse)
-4. Show where are the most expensive apartments (canton/community)
+3. Show where are the most expensive apartments (canton)
-5. Show where are the biggest apartments
+4. Show where are the biggest apartments
-6. Is there a relationship of the population in the canton and size of apartments?
+5. Is there a relationship of the population in the canton and size of apartments?

 In the graphical analysis different functions like: plot, ggplot, plotly, qplot, boxplot and pairs get used.

-For the 6 mentioned aims the analysis is described in the section: Analysis.
+For the 5 mentioned aims the analysis is described in the section: Graphical Analysis and Analysis.
--->.........
+As an extract of the analysis:
+- It shows that there are 5 different types of apartments("Wohnung, Studio, Maisonettewohnung, Loftwohnung, Attikawohnung").
+- The most expensive apartment is located in Zürich with 31'800 Swiss Francs per month.
+- Whereas the biggest apartment available for rental is located in the canton of Graubünden and it has an area of 400 square meter

 The last chapter is a chapter of our choice.
 Here we looked at the package called "esquisse".
 This package is an interactive "shiny" gadget to create "ggplot2" charts in a browser.
+Selecting out data you can test different plots.

 AUTHORS